jdjakub/phd-thesis/ch-bl.md

 \chapter{The ``Code-First'' Approach to BootstrapLab}

+\theoremstyle{definition}
+\newtheorem{force}{Force}
+\newtheorem{requirement}{Requirement}

 # Introduction

-In the ordinary lifecycle of software, there is a hard separation between the _product_ and its _source_.
-The product may be any end-user application such as a game, and is created from the source by a _producer_, which is a compiler or other similar tool built for programmers.
-In this arrangement, the product's user has little ability to re-program it, beyond setting configuration parameters anticipated ahead of time.
-The user's only option is to modify the source (if it is available) and use the producer to create a new version of the product.

-Curiously, this arrangement isn't limited to end-user products but also applies to most *programmer*-oriented products!
-In the ordinary programming experience, tools like the compiler or editor are themselves products with a separate source and producer.
-If the user of a language wants to re-program it beyond a customisation anticipated by its designer, they have to go and modify the compiler source code.
-If they are lucky, the compiler is also written in the same language.
-In this case, the user is already familiar with the language's notation and capabilities, making the task easier than learning an entirely new language.
-Even so, their changes still occur at a separate level from their ordinary use of the system.

-In this context of programming, the separation between the product and the source is particularly lamentable, as it makes it very hard for programmers to improve their tools^[This is true in a global sense, but even more important in the sense of local adaptations for their own purposes.].
-If the language ecosystem is not created using itself, a programmer's mastery of the language is worthless for adapting it.
-Even if they get lucky as described, the burden of getting the source code, recompiling and deploying it, and maintaining a fork would prevent many from succeeding.

-An alternative to this arrangement is *self-sustainable* systems which dissolve the distinction between the product, source, and producer.
-A single environment provides not only for using and re-programming the *product*, but also for re-programming the *producer*, i.e. the system itself that is used for the programming.
-These systems are carefully designed to avoid "baking in" any of their behaviour.
-Instead, they expose as much of their own implementation as possible for modification at the user level.
-The advantage of such an approach is that innovation and improvement in the system can feed back into its own development.

-For example, consider mathematical notation.
-It involves many font styles and symbols as infix operators.
-Yet to express this in code we are limited to ASCII characters and, in many languages, prefix functional notation for custom operators.
-There are numerous domains where an improvement to this notation would make code easier to follow, such as rendering 3D graphics or computing text layout.
-If we implement a user interface for entering expressions in mathematical notation, not only would it help us program an end-user application such as a 3D game, but the same notation also becomes instantly available for our own use in-system.
-We could re-express parts of the code for the system's own user interface, such as its algorithms for text layout.
-In fact, we could even use our mathematical notation to re-implement the very user interface for the mathematical notation!
-This would not be the case if the end-user code existed in a different world than the programming system.

-This "innovation feedback" encourages a virtuous cycle of improvement regarding notations and beyond.
-The same can happen when we develop better debugging and testing tools, user interface builders, provenance tracking or performance optimisations.
-In other words, the development of the system itself will benefit from any improvement made while using the system.
-This is the key advantage self-sustainable systems have over others.
+Having tried the "state-first" approach with diminishing returns, we now turn to the much more successful "code-first" approach.
+We previously took the "state" half of the COLA design (i.e. the Id object model) as our starting point and made things happen with plain JavaScript.
+This left us at the mercy of text strings as a starting point for building the "code" half.
+In this chapter^[This chapter was adapted from my 2022 *Onward!* Essay entitled "Ascending the Ladder to Self-Sustainability" \cite{Onward22}], we look to the Lisp-like "behavioural" half of the COLA as our inspiration and seek to build up to it by means of *explicitly* structured code.
+We refer to this system during its development as *BootstrapLab*.
+Once again, we evaluate it at the end of the chapter according to the Technical Dimensions and the desiderata.

 # Contributions
-The goal of this essay is to lay the foundations for creating new self-sustainable programming systems.
+The goal of this chapter is to lay the foundations for creating new self-sustainable programming systems.
 The user of such a system should be able to use it for building new products and, along the way, gradually learn how to make increasingly complex improvements to the system itself using domain-appropriate, often graphical, notations.

 To do so, we critically analyse the process of bootstrapping a single novel self-sustainable programming system, which we call BootstrapLab, and identify ideas that may apply more generally.
 This essay presents a rational reconstruction of the steps of the bootstrapping process.
 For each step, we describe the general task at hand, illustrate this with concrete decisions made in the implementation of BootstrapLab and, where appropriate, sketch possible alternative decisions and their likely consequences.
 In other words, it is a depth-first exploration of the process with some alternative branches suggested along the way.